harshivam/BBDU_app/README.md

 ## Description

-Our BBDU app is your ultimate tool for accessing and utilizing campus resources effortlessly.
+Our BBDU app is your ultimate tool for effortlessly accessing and utilizing campus resources.
 Whether you're a new student navigating campus for the first time or a seasoned student seeking specific notice, viewing results, and future updates.
 Our app streamlines the process of discovering and utilizing college resources.

 ## Installation

-Installation of BBDU app is very simple.
-You have to follow few steps:
+Installation of the BBDU app is very simple.
+You have to follow a few steps:

     1. You just need to download the app from the link given.
     2. After the downloading you need to install the app from the default installer.
-    3. You just need to give the permission to install the app from unknown resource.
+    3. You just need to give permission to install the app from an unknown resource.
     4. Your app is ready to use.